 The Executive Committee is responsible for guiding and overseeing the administration of all Commission activities and for acting on behalf of the Commission, as permitted by the Compact, during the interim between Commission meetings.

-Anne is the Commissioner for the Nevada, having been appointed by Governor Brian Sandoval on November 28, 2012.
-She has been with the Nevada ICJ Office since March 2010, coming from the Division of Welfare and Supportive Services and the Washoe County District Attorney’s Office.
-As the sole practitioner in the Nevada ICJ Office, Anne is responsible for the day to day operations of the Nevada ICJ Office and provides training to juvenile parole and probation staff across the state regarding ICJ.
+Anne joined Idaho ICJ as the official Designee in December 2017.
+Anne was previously the Commissioner for Nevada, having been appointed by Governor Brian Sandoval on November 28, 2012.
+She was with the Nevada ICJ Office since March 2010, coming from the Division of Welfare and Supportive Services and the Washoe County District Attorney’s Office.
+As the sole practitioner in the Nevada ICJ Office, Anne was responsible for the day to day operations of the Nevada ICJ Office and provided training to juvenile parole and probation staff across the state regarding ICJ.

 Anne was responsible for the development of an internal database to track Nevada’s ICJ youth in 2010 and was a designated “power user” representing the West Region in the development of the National database (JIDS) now used by all member states within ICJ.
 She has been one of two JIDS Trainers since the system went live in November 2012 and is currently involved in testing JIDS 2.0 which is scheduled to roll out in the fall of 2016.
 As the Chair of the Training, Education and Public Relations Committee, Anne has presented trainings on a variety of topics including Rules, Rule Amendments, JIDS, JIDS Enhancements and Returning Youth via ICJ.
 After assisting in the development of a Best Practice for States in Transition, Anne has provided countless hours of support, training and technical assistance via WebEx, by phone and on-site to member states across the country.
 She is also, along with the four Region Representatives, one of the designated ICJ Mentors for the Commission.